svenssonjoel/Obsidian/README.md

 ## TODO:
 * Cleaner interface to Programs.
-    * write "sync" not "BSync"
+    * DONE: write "sync" not "BSync"  (now called force)
     * etc
 * Add sequential loop and conditional blocks to ThreadPrograms.

+## Extensions used and their meaning:
+* MultiParamTypeClasses
+* FlexibleContexts
+* FlexibleInstances
+* UndecidableInstances
+* ScopedTypeVariables
+* TypeFamilies
+* GADTs